Our Team

 Sarah Yeh

-She has been a trustee for several ESEA organisations, including Yellow Earth Theatre, Min Quan, Hackney Chinese Community Centre and SEEAC.
+She has been a trustee for several organisations, including Yellow Earth Theatre, Min Quan, Hackney Chinese Community Centre and currently is a board member of SEEAC and The Phoenix Way.

 Melissa Allada